sanhitamj/elderly_fraud_detection/README.md

 ## Background

-For people whose cognitive abilities are compromised, either due to old age or some sort of mental disorder, there are conservators to handle their finances, make transactions on their behalf.
-In the US, only the state of Minnesota keeps digital record of these transactions.
-The data for this project is provided by the State of Minnesota and Mr Michael Curran of Guide Change.
+When a person's cognitive abilities are compromised the court may appoint a conservator to handle their finances, make transactions on their behalf.
+In the US, Minnesota keeps a digital record of these transactions.
+The data for this project is a test set of data from the State of Minnesota, provided by Mr Michael Curran of [Guide Change](https://guidechange.com/).
+The idea is to identify people who may have been defrauded and find patterns from their data to help the vulnerable population.

 These data are from the year 2012 to 2015; the number of people (taken care of) is 9125.

 ## Goal

 The goal of this project is to understand the data, and using data-science techniques raise reasonable red flags.
-It may not be possible to get back to those particular cases, but the idea is to alert the state about how low-level cheating, frauds happen.
+It may not be possible to get back to those particular cases, but the idea is to learn the pattern and alert authorities about how low-level cheating, frauds happen.

-Currently, the state bureaucrats use red flags like, if the charitable donations are over $100 or if a single cash transaction is over certain amount.
-This is not a very clever way to handle such big dataset.
+Previously, the state government used red flags like, if the charitable donations are over $100 or if a single cash transaction is over certain amount.
+This is not a very clever way to handle such a big and varied dataset.
 For 9000+ people, there are almost 200,000 red flags.
 It is a waste of resources like accountants' time and in turn tax-payers' money.

 The other part of the system is that the bureaucrats do not look into the cases for whom monthly income (Estate) is less than $3000.
 So it is important to find outliers within low-income people too.